SantoriniDave.com

 The main square in Oia, Santorini on a September afternoon.

-Pyrgos village in September – the perfect month for sightseeing and exploring.
+Pyrgos village in September – an ideal time for sightseeing and exploring.

 • Crowds: While still busy, especially in the first two weeks, the crowds are significantly smaller than in July and August.
 You’ll find more space to wander the streets of Oia and Fira, getting a reservation at a top restaurant becomes easier, and the sunset spots are more manageable.
 The last two weeks of September are noticeably quieter.